Resources

 Reiner Knudsen N0s0mf Nqoa Unsplash

-If you would like to be involved in our exercise sessions or would like more information, please contact us.
+If you would like advice on local groups which you can join, general advice about exercise or would like more information, please contact us.

 400dpilogo

-4. Dementia Diversity - supporting people to live well with dementia
+4. Dementia Diversity - supporting people to live as well as they can with dementia

 We have a number of resources which are described briefly below.
-For more information and to see how you can get involved visit our website.
+For more information and to see how you can get involved visit our Dementia Diversity website

 Photo Of Two Old Man Helping Each Other 734658